OpenForumAI/Curriculum/index.md

         <h1>Public-Sector AI Curriculum</h1>

-        <p>In order to prepare professionals to work with open-source AI in the public sector, Carnegie Mellon University’s Heinz College of Information Systems and Public Policy has released an open-source curriculum of four courses:</p>
+        <p>In order to prepare professionals to work with open-source AI in the public sector, Carnegie Mellon University's Heinz College of Information Systems and Public Policy has released an open-source curriculum of four courses:</p>

         <ul>
           <li>Introduction to AI</li>